cdpxe/AdullamoT/README.md

 #K#sending EOF: done.
 ```

 This first sends *SECRETMESSAGE*, followed by *EOF*.
+Again, each `#` represents a pull for receiver feedback information, while a `K` represents a received acknowledgement message from the receiver, i.e., the information that the next chunk of data can be sent (if the message is long enough).

-The receiver should output the received data:
+Meanwhile receiver should output the received data:

 ```
 ############# MSG=SECRETMESSAGE